greenelab/phenoplier_manuscript/manuscript.md

 1) heel bone-densitometry measurements,
 2) hematological assays on red blood cells,
 3) physical measures, including spirometry and body impedance, and anthropometric traits with fat-free and fat mass measures in separate sub-branches, and
-4) a "complex" branch including keratometry measurements, assays on white blood cells and platelets, skin and hair color traits, autoimmune disorders, and cardiovascular diseases (which also included other cardiovascular-related traits such as hand-grip strength [@pmid:25982160], and environmental/behavioral factors such as physical activity and diet) (see Supplementary Files 3-6 for clustering results).
+4) a "complex" branch including keratometry measurements, assays on white blood cells and platelets, skin and hair color traits, autoimmune disorders, and cardiovascular diseases (which also included other cardiovascular-related traits such as hand-grip strength [@pmid:25982160], and environmental/behavioral factors such as physical activity and diet) (see Supplementary Files 3-7 for all clustering results).
 Within these branches, results were relatively stable, with the same traits often clustered together across different resolutions.
 Arrows between clusters show traits moving from one group to another, and this mainly happens between clusters within the "complex" branch (4) and between clusters from the "large" branch (0) to the "complex" branch.
 This behavior is expected since complex diseases are usually associated with shared genetic and environmental factors and are thus hard to categorize into a single cluster.